google/exposure-notifications-server/docs/deploying.md

     ko publish ./cmd/infection
     ```

-For a list of services, see the table below.
+You can find a list of services and their corresponding folders below.

 ## List of services